awsloth/awsloth.github.io/now.markdown

 Currently I am:

-- writing a short paper about Category Theory and the Lambda Calculus
+- studying for my horrible set of exams,
-- reading for my masters project (mainly looking at [algebraic effects](https://arxiv.org/abs/1807.05923))
+- studying for my exams, and also
-- crocheting a jumper
+- studying for my exams